 The Australian MS Longitudinal Study

-An original cohort of 2,000 volunteers with MS was recruited in 2002 with the assistance of state-based MS organisations.
-Now over 3000 Australians with MS have volunteered to receive regular surveys.
-A recently published comparison with other Australasian datasets has validated the large national AMSLS sample as being highly representative of Australians with MS (11).
+Over 3500 Australians with MS have volunteered to receive regular surveys, either by mail or online.
+A recently published comparison with other Australasian datasets has validated the large national AMSLS sample as being highly representative of Australians with MS (see reference 11 below).

 The AMSLS has conducted numerous nationwide self-report surveys on topics as diverse as economic impact, employment, quality of life, needs, air conditioning use, medication use and online information-seeking (see below for details).

 The AMSLS has ethical approval from an NHMRC-constituted HREC, and is overseen by a Steering Committee, chaired by Dr Elizabeth McDonald.